File converter / Documents / MDI

 Category🔵 documents

-Description🔵 The MDI (Microsoft Document Imaging) format is a proprietary file format developed by Microsoft for storing images scanned or generated using the Microsoft Office Document Imaging (MODI) application.
-MDI files typically contain black-and-white or grayscale images of documents, such as scanned pages of text, invoices, or diagrams.
-They are commonly used for archiving and sharing scanned documents electronically, as they offer relatively small file sizes while preserving text clarity and image quality.
-MDI files can be viewed and manipulated using Microsoft Office Document Imaging or converted to other formats for wider compatibility, such as TIFF or PDF.
+Description🔵 The MDI (Microsoft Document Imaging) format is a file format developed by Microsoft for storing images that have been scanned or generated using the Microsoft Office Document Imaging (MODI) application.
+MDI files usually contain black-and-white or grayscale images of documents, such as scanned pages of text, invoices, or diagrams.
+They are commonly used for archiving and sharing scanned documents digitally, as they offer small file sizes while maintaining text clarity and image quality.
+MDI files can be viewed and edited using Microsoft Office Document Imaging or converted to other formats for wider compatibility, such as TIFF or PDF.

-Technical details🔵 MDI files typically use a form of lossless image compression known as Modified Huffman Coding (MH) or Group 3 Fax Encoding (G3).
-These compression methods reduce the file size of scanned documents without sacrificing image quality.
+Technical details🔵 MDI files usually utilize a type of lossless image compression called Modified Huffman Coding (MH) or Group 3 Fax Encoding (G3).
+These compression techniques decrease the file size of scanned documents without compromising the image quality.